e-j/qt-multiple-tests/README.md

 * Simplicity of use.
 Just include the header to your project
 * Running a single or all tests cases
+* Summary of tests results in verbose output
 * Support some Qt Test runner options.
 For example you can have XML report
 * Qt4 / Qt5 compatibility
 * For Qt4 : Provide the exception thrown test (as exists in Qt5)